decred/dcrdocs/docs/wallets/decrediton/using-decrediton.md

 ## Governance

 The governance tab enables users holding tickets to have their say on Decred's governance.
 Here you can browse and vote upon [Politeia proposals](../../governance/politeia/politeia.md), and you can set your voting preferences for on chain [consensus rule votes](../../governance/consensus-rule-voting/consensus-rules-voting.md).
-Your privacy settings must allow Decrediton to contact Politeia to download proposal informaton.
+Your privacy settings must allow Decrediton to contact Politeia to download proposal information.

 ![Governance page](/img/decrediton/governance.png)